 - Physics - IOP Teacher Training Scholarships

-On the Graduate Teacher Programme Wales (GTP) and School Direct salaried route, you will be a paid member of staff and training costs to gain QTS will be covered by the school.
+On the Graduate Teacher Programme Wales (GTP), School Direct salaried and the Postgraduate Teaching Apprenticeship route, you will be a paid member of staff and training costs to gain QTS will be covered by the school.
 This may also include a PGCE.
 Your salary will depend on the school you train in and what subject you're teaching.

 Tuition fee loans